braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/best_practices/email_services.md

 # Email services {#email-services}

-If you need additional support with your email program, we offer recurring and one-time services at an additional cost.
-For more information reach out to your Account Manager.
+If you need additional support with your email program, Braze offers recurring and one-time services at an additional cost.
+For more information, reach out to your Account Manager.

 ## Premium deliverability services {#premium-deliverability-services}

 We offer two tiers of recurring email support: Premium Deliverability Services and Deliverability Monitoring.

-Services Description:
+Services can include:

 - Audit of historical/current email sending practices with a review of targeting, cadence, and messaging strategies
 - Whitelabel configuration and customized IP warming plan created by an email deliverability expert